-For more than a century, financial institutions have been using routing numbers.
 You might not often think about those little numbers on checks, but they’re critical to the banking system.
-Without them, money can’t be transferred electronically between institutions or through the Automatic Clearing House network.
+Without them, money can’t be transferred electronically between institutions or through the Automated Clearing House network.
 If you have a bank account, it’s likely that at some point you’ll need to know how to read a check to find bank routing number information.

 How Do I Find My Routing Number on a Check?